w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 The definition of `OWS` is taken from [[RFC7230]], Section 3.2.3: https://tools.ietf.org/html/rfc7230#section-3.2.3

 ### baggage-string
-List of list-members with optional properties attached.
+List of `list-member`s with optional properties attached.
-Uniqueness of keys between multiple list-members in a baggagge-string is not guaranteed.
+Uniqueness of keys between multiple `list-member`s in a baggagge-string is not guaranteed.
-Producers SHOULD try to produce a baggage-string without any list-members which duplicate the key of another list member.
+Producers SHOULD try to produce a `baggage-string` without any `list-member`s which duplicate the `key` of another list member.

 ### key
 ASCII string according to the `token` format, defined in [RFC2616, Section 2.2](https://tools.ietf.org/html/rfc2616#section-2.2).